chochain/eforth/README.md

     }
     ```

-    i.e. either we call a primitive word's lambda function or walk the Code.pf array recursively like a depth-first tree search.
+    i.e. either we call a built-in word's lambda function or walk the Code.pf array recursively like a depth-first tree search.

 5. <b>Outer Interpreter</b> - *forth_core()* is self-explanatory
     ```C